John King, Realtor — KingRealtor757

 John B. Dey Elementary School

-Virginia Beach City Public Schools · PK–Grade 5 · serves the core Great Neck area · strong test scores and community-connected programming
+Virginia Beach City Public Schools · PK–Grade 5 · serves core Great Neck area · strong test scores and community-connected programming

 PK–5